ibm-cloud-docs/cis/resolve-override-cos.md

 When creating a **Resolve Override with COS** page rule, CIS automatically creates the other necessary resources for the COS integration.
 These include:

 * **CNAME**
     * A CNAME DNS record for `<bucket-name>.<cos-endpoint>` as `<bucket-name>`.
     * For example, if your CIS domain is `foo.com`, you have a COS bucket called `images` and your public COS endpoint is `s3.us-west.objectstorage.uat.test.net` then CIS creates a CNAME as `images.foo.com` that points to `images.s3.us-west.objectstorage.uat.test.net`.

     If the Resolve Override with COS page rule is no longer needed the CNAME should be manually deleted along with the page rule.
-  {:note}
+    {: note}

 * **Host Header Override**
     * The Host Header Override setting replaces the host header for the URI matching the page rule to `<bucket-name>.<cos-endpoint>`.
     * Using the previous example, the Host Header Override value is set to `images.s3.us-west.objectstorage.uat.test.net`.